 Image 3.
 Share via Bluetooth and save to PC

 ✔Wireless file transfer ✔Transfer limited data types ✔Internally stored data ✔Unlimited storage space ✔Does not require Wi-Fi

 Transfer files from PC to Android: Wi-Fi

-OK, here's an extra chunk of information for you hungry readers.
+OK, here's some extra information for you hungry readers.
 If you want to transfer files from your PC to Android, you can use Droid Transfer as seen in Method 1.
 The tool allows you to transfer files from PC to Android using Wi-Fi or USB and vice versa.

 Don't forget to like & share with your friends!